AspirinCode/DrugAI_Drug-Likeness/README.md

 molar refractivity  is between 40 and 130,

 total number of atoms is between 20 and 70.

+### Veber Filter

+The Veber filter is a rule of thumb filter for orally active drugs described in Veber et. al., J Med Chem.
+2002; 45(12): 2615-23.

 ### REOS (Rapid Elimination Of Swill)